frontendpatterns/frontendpatterns.dev/src/content/patterns/render-function.md

 ---
 # Render Function

-Use functions to dynamically generate component output based on state and props.

 ## Problem

 Without this pattern, the premise that using functions to dynamically generate component output based on state and props falls apart, and small changes trigger cascading regressions.